How to Communicate Effectively with the Beneficiaries and Co-Trustees

 Understanding the Legal Requirements

 In Colorado, the law requires trustees to provide beneficiaries with the parts of the trust agreement that affect them.
 You must share any sections of the trust document that mention the beneficiary or impact their rights.
-It is not always clear which parts of the trust agreement must be produced.
+Sometimes it is obvious which parts those would be, but not always.
 A page giving a specific gift to a particular beneficiary would need to be shown to that beneficiary.
-But about the "Definitions" section often included in trust agreements, where are specific terms defined?
+But what about the "Definitions" section often included in trust agreements, where specific terms are defined?

 Additionally, trustees must provide an accounting at least annually or upon reasonable request from a beneficiary.
 This accounting should detail the trust’s assets, liabilities, receipts, and disbursements, including the source and amount of the trustee’s compensation.